-The natural wonders of New Zealand, in the Pacific Ocean, draws visitors back time and again.
+The natural wonders of New Zealand, in the Pacific Ocean, draw visitors back time and again.
 Consisting of the two main islands, North Island and South Island, New Zealand is also made up of 700 smaller islands.
-The sheer diversity of floral, fauna and landscapes, coupled with the fascinating Māori culture has ensured that this beautiful country tops many the bucket list of world travellers, like yourselves.
+The sheer diversity of flowers, fauna, and landscapes, coupled with the fascinating Māori culture, has ensured that this beautiful country tops many the bucket list of world travelers like yourselves.

-New Zealand (Maori: Aotearoa (“Long White Cloud”) will breathe new life into travellers who are wondering where the next “big” vacation should be.
-Many say that the air is fresher, colors are brighter and folk are friendlier than any other place on earth.
+New Zealand (Maori: Aotearoa (“Long White Cloud”) will breathe new life into travelers who are wondering where the next “big” vacation should be.
+Many say that the air is fresher, colors are brighter and folk are friendlier than in any other place on earth.

 We say we agree.
 And your starting point is a cruise from Auckland, City of Sails.

 A Cruise package to include both New Zealand and Australia